h4cKEngine/One-Click-Minecraft-Server-for-Windows/Readme.md

    It will prompt for administrator privileges (needed to extract and install components like 7-Zip, mcrcon, JDK/JRE, etc.), then handle the rest automatically.
    You can still try without admin rights, but this scenario isn’t guaranteed to work.

+By default the server is allocated 4 GB of RAM.
+To increase this, edit `user_jvm_args.txt` (e.g. change `-Xmx4G` to `-Xmx6G`).
 ## File `server.ini`

+This section explains the role of each parameter in the `server.ini` file and provides an overview of the functions and scripts used to configure the Minecraft server (Vanilla or Forge).

 Contains the installation configuration:
 - **DESTINATION**
   - Destination folder for downloading and installing the server (default: `.`).